 I turn around and head to the security desk to talk to the man who is supposed to be watching the apartments.
 He’s not there.
 I wander around a bit and find him having a chat with his friends in the block across the pathway.
 “The door to my apartment is open,” I say without much ceremony.
 I already know that this isn’t going to be good.
 “No mam, No mam,” he says.
 It looks like he doesn’t know what to do because he doesn’t speak English.
 I gesture for him to follow me and he and all his friends follow.
 I show them the open door.

 “Keys.
 Keys.”
 He says and I hand over my keys.
 He fiddles with the lock for a while and gets it to lock.
 He steps back and smiles.
 This is when I realize that I’m going to have to play charades.
 I hate playing charades and make a mental note to start learning more useful Hindi words like: burglar, the electricity in my apartment isn’t working, and when is happy hour?
 Instead of: I speak English, is that a cashew, and, did you eat my parathas?

 I start with a mosey up to the door and give an exclaimed it’s open gesture with my hands.
 That didn’t work.
 They just look at me with a blank stare and call over a few more friends.

-Let’s try the hurried walk to the door and exaggerated look of surprise with hands on head to discover it open.
+Let’s try the hurried walk to the door and an exaggerated look of surprise with hands-on head to discover it open.
 They exchange puzzled looks and then two of them rush away.
 They’ve either figured out what I’m saying, or they’re going to get more friends to watch the crazy girl play charades.

 This time I walk over to the door and open it all the way.
 I point at one of the guys and gesture for him to go in and check the apartment.
 I think he’s figuring it out.